 Floodplain Map Viewer

-Local development regulations and federal flood insurance requirements apply to properties in mapped floodplain areas on a FIRM.
-More information on flood floodplain areas designated on a FIRM is provided below:
+City of Bozeman floodplain regulations and federal flood insurance requirements apply to developments in a Special Flood Hazard Area mapped on a Flood Insurance Rate Map.
+More information on general flood risk areas mapped on a Flood Insurance Rate Map are provided below:

 The City of Bozeman does not maintain official floodplain maps for Gallatin County.
 For information concerning official FEMA flood maps for properties outside of City of Bozeman limits, please contact the Gallatin County Floodplain Administrator with the Gallatin County Planning Department by calling 406-582-3130.

 Portions within the city limits of Bozeman are subject to flood hazards from waterways within the City.
 These flood hazards are generally characterized on the Flood Insurance Rate Maps issued by FEMA, however the FIRMs do not map floodplains for every waterway within the City.
 Flood hazards exist for any property located adjacent to waterways whether FEMA has officially mapped the floodplain or not.
 Gallatin County Emergency Management is responsible for coordination of public safety agencies during a flooding emergency.
-To learn what you can do to prepare for a flooding event visit www.readygallatin.com/flooding.
+To learn what you can do to prepare for a flooding event visit readygallatin.com/flooding.

 Real-Time Stream Gauge Data